 When they were ready in 2012, they were invited to submit a proposal for a one-third capital campaign challenge grant of $150,000 if they could secure $300,000 from other sources exclusively for work on the house.

 When that challenge was met in 2013, they were invited to submit a second challenge proposal for an additional $106,000 to similarly challenge a second phase of work.
-That challenge is on track to be met by the deadline of June 2017.
+That challenge was also met and the second phase of restoration is complete.

 The Jeffris Family Foundation is pleased to have been a sustaining development partner for this important historic site that today is the hub of a vital local art and history scene.